 Software developers know all about APIs.
 But for many business leaders and decision makers, defining what an API is might be helpful.
 An API (Application Programming Interface) is a software intermediary that allows two applications to communicate with each other.
+This post focuses on texting APIs.

 How does a texting API work?

 An API is the “messenger” that delivers your request from the website or app you’re using to the provider’s website or app you’re requesting information from.
-It then delivers that response back to you.
+It then delivers that response back to you—immediately.
 It allows a developer to make repetitive yet complex processes reusable by creating a small amount of code to bridge the gap between a company’s software and the texting API.

 A texting API, also known as an SMS API, is used when the purpose of an interaction between two parties is to send and receive SMS text messages.
 It’s a software integration interface that enables code to send short messages through an SMS API platform.